 His interest in photography was sparked when the thoughtful photographer took pictures of Eva Veldhoen, the daughter of painter Aat Veldhoen.
 He then used a small camera, but later exchanged it for a 6 x 6 cm Hasselblad camera, with which he took black and white photos.
 In the 1980s he acquired a reputation for his confrontational, violent self-portraits inspired by the work of Adres Serrano and Robert Mapplethorpe.
 Thanks to his mentor Mapplethorpe, Blanca made his first steps into the art world, introducing him to stars such as Grace Jones, Jasper Johns, Willem de Kooning and Keith Haring in New York.
 Mapplethorpe finds Blanca “its only competitor”.

 An important man in Blanca’s work is the world-famous ballet choreographer and photographer Hans van Manen, whom he met in 1980.
 Not only do the two share a common interest in photography, but they also inspire each other.
-In Mane’s dance choreography “Pose”, Blanca was portrayed as a kickboxer – Blanca kickboxing since he was 16 – among ten ballerinas.
+In Mane’s dance choreography “Pose”, Blanca was portrayed as a kickboxer – Blanca had been kickboxing since he was 16 – among ten ballerinas.

 Blanca shows strong emotions like fear, aggression, pain, sadness and sexuality, but he also shows his sensitive and soft side.
 He does this in portraits such as “Mother and Son”, in which he hugs his mother intimately and naked, and “Father and Son”, in which he holds up his newborn son.
 An example of a series in which strong emotions are expressed is “Par la Pluie des Femmes”.
 In it, he asked women to reflect on their most traumatic experiences.
 Sadness and tears abound in this series.